Front companies, embassies mask North Korean weapons trade - U.N.

 It included secret North Korean documents addressed to the ship's captain which offered detailed instructions on how to load and conceal the illegal weapons shipment, and make a false declaration to customs officers in Panama.

-"Load the containers first and load the 10,000 tons of sugar (at the next port) over them so that the containers cannot be seen," said the document, translated from Korean.
+Panama seized the Chong Chon Gang ship for smuggling Soviet-era arms, including two MiG-21 jet fighters, under thousands of tonnes of sugar.
+After the discovery, Cuba acknowledged it was sending "obsolete" Soviet-era weapons to be repaired in North Korea and returned to Cuba.

-Panama seized the ship, named the Chong Chon Gang, for smuggling Soviet-era arms, including two MiG-21 jet fighters, under thousands of tonnes of sugar.
-After the discovery, Cuba said it was sending "obsolete" Soviet-era weapons to be repaired in North Korea and returned to Cuba.
+"Load the containers first and load the 10,000 tons of sugar (at the next port) over them so that the containers cannot be seen," the document, translated from Korean, said.

-A Reuters reporter who visited the address could not find the embassy, just Chinpo Shipping.
-A receptionist said the head of the firm was not available to comment.
+A Reuters reporter who went to the address could not find the embassy, just Chinpo Shipping.
+A receptionist said the firm's head was not available to comment.

 Singapore's Foreign Ministry did not immediately respond to a request for comment, but the government's stated policy is to enforce U.N. sanctions.